Vietnam.vn - Nền tảng quảng bá Việt Nam

 Increasing vaccination coverage is a top priority in Takeda's infectious disease prevention strategy, especially as dengue fever is placing a heavy burden on both the national health system and economy.

-Takeda has been working to solve various healthcare problems in countries, including Vietnam, for more than 40 years.
+Takeda has been working to solve various health problems in countries, including Vietnam, for more than 40 years.
 From our perspective, the most important thing is to cooperate and dialogue to achieve common goals and create meaningful value for the community,” said Mr. Dion Warren.

 Takeda is a Japanese pharmaceutical corporation present in more than 80 countries and regions worldwide, with 2023 revenue reaching 28.2 million USD and a team of 50,000 employees.